-- Simmer 1/4 cup raspberries with 1 tbsp honey (or maple syrup) in a small sauce pan on low and whisk gently until smooth.
+- Simmer ¼ cup raspberries with 1 tablespoon honey (or maple syrup) in a small sauce pan on low and whisk gently until smooth.
 Strain If you don't want any seeds and set raspberry sauce aside.

-- In a food processor combine frozen strawberries, 1/4 cup frozen raspberries, 4 tbsp honey (or maple syrup), 1 tsp vanilla, and chilled coconut milk and puree until everything is smooth.
+- In a food processor combine frozen strawberries, ¼ cup frozen raspberries, 4 tablespoon honey (or maple syrup), 1 teaspoon vanilla, and chilled coconut milk and puree until everything is smooth.